Safiye Sultan (mother of Mehmed III): Haseki Sultan

-Selim II died in 1574 and Murad became the new sultan.
+Selim died in 1574 and Murad became the new sultan as Murad III.
 Safiye and her children immediately traveled to the capital to settle next to Murad.
-Almost as she arrived in Istanbul, Safiye immediately received the Haseki rank and a salary of 800 aspers per day.
-However, her new life in Istanbul also meant that Nurbanu, deeply loved and revered by Murad, would be part of their private lives.
-Of course, Nurbanu, as the Valide and head of the harem, ruled over the entire palace and family, and Safiye lived as a Haseki under the shadow of her mother-in-law.
+Safiye immediately received the Haseki rank and a salary of 800 aspers per day.
+However, her new life in Constantinople also meant that Nurbanu Sultan, Murad's mother, who was deeply loved and revered by him, would be a part of their private daily lives.
+Nurbanu, as the Valide and head of the harem, ruled over the entire palace and family, and Safiye lived as Haseki under Nurbanu's shadow.
 For the first few years, even if there were tensions in the harem, there was no open fight between the two women.
 However, Safiye sought to gain political power, which was a completely logical move as the mother of princes.
-However, Nurbanu Sultan did not appreciate her daughter-in-law’s aspirations in political life, nor her attempt to influence Sultan Murad.
-Because Safiye threatened Nurbanu supremacy over the family and her control over Murad and through him over his empire.
+However, Nurbanu did not appreciate Safiye's aspirations in political life, nor her attempt to influence Murad; Nurbanu saw Safiye as a threat to her influence over the family and Murad.
+At that time, Murad, being isolated in the harem, and also because of his commitment to his mother and love for his wife, allowed them to rule over him, and he depended on them.

 Safiye had been Murad's only concubine before his accession, and he continued having a monogamous relationship with her for several years into his sultanate.
-His mother Nurbanu advised him to take other concubines for the good of the dynasty, which by 1581 had only one surviving heir, Murad and Safiye's son Mehmed.
-In 1583, Nurbanu accused Safiye of using witches and sorcerers to render Murad impotent and prevent him from taking new concubines.
+Nurbanu advised him to take other concubines for the good of the dynasty, which by 1580 had only one surviving heir: Mehmed, Murad's son by Safiye.
+In 1580, Nurbanu accused Safiye of using witches and sorcerers to render Murad impotent and prevent him from taking new concubines.
 This resulted in the imprisonment, exile, torture and execution of Safiye's close friends and servants.
-Also offended by his masculinity, Murad - who tended to believe in witchcraft, astrology, so presumably seriously believed the rumor - finally, in early 1583 (or even in 1582), actually banished Safiye to the Eski Saray (Old Palace).
+His sense of masculinity also wounded, Murad – who tended to believe in witchcraft and astrology, so presumably seriously believed the rumor – finally, in 1580, banished Safiye to the Eski Saray (Old Palace).
 Murad's sister Ismihan presented him with two beautiful concubines, which he accepted.
-Cured of his impotence, he went on to father twenty sons and twenty-seven daughters.
+Cured of his impotence, he went on to father more than fifty children, although according to some sources the total, including children who died as infants, could exceed one hundred.